jopterhorst/propresenter-kefas-bridge/README.md

    - Change this if you use a custom ProPresenter template with a different label

 When the app detects the trigger string in the slide text, it automatically uses the notes field instead of the main text.

+## Language Settings

+The app supports sending lyrics to Kefas with the appropriate language code based on the Kefas API specification:

+- **Default Lyric Language** (default: `nl`) — Language code used for regular slide text
+- **Alternate Language for Notes** (default: `en`) — Language code used when notes are displayed (translations)

+The language code is automatically included in the API request to Kefas.
+When you send lyrics:
+- Regular slide text uses the **Default Lyric Language** setting
+- Slide notes (when enabled) use the **Alternate Language** setting

+The activity log will show which language is being sent, for example:
+- `Sending (nl): lyrics text...`
+- `Sending (en): translation text...`

+Supported language codes follow ISO 639-1/639-2 standards (135+ languages supported by Kefas API).

 ## Connection Status